Istana Darussalam: History

 The palace began construction in the 1940s.
-Several national festivities have taken place at this palace, including notably when Sultan Hassanal Bolkiah was born there on 15 July 1946, Prince Mohamed Bolkiah on 29 August 1948, and Princess Masna Bolkiah on 6 September 1948.
+Several national festivities have taken place at this palace, including notably when Sultan Hassanal Bolkiah was born there on 15 July 1946, Prince Mohamed Bolkiah on 29 August 1948, and Princess Masna on 6 September 1948.
 In 1947, the lower part of the building was used as a private office by then Sultan Omar Ali.
 The royal family no longer uses the building, although every Friday, representatives of the Omar Ali Saifuddien Mosque hold the tahlil ritual there.
 When the royal family relocated from Istana Darussalam to Istana Darul Hana in 1951, Omar Ali's guests were temporarily housed there while he attended Malay College in Malaysia.

 Pengiran Anak Damit, who was 55 years old, died at the Istana Darussalam on 13 September 1979, at 13:20.
 On 7 September 1986, Omar Ali died at the palace and later buried at Royal Mausoleum.
 The Public Works Department of the Ministry of Development currently maintains the palace, including several others with significant historical and cultural value.